harip/python-html-ml/README.md

 - refactor code - major
 - few bug fixes
 - further adjust node locations
-- include attribute information when exported the tree to csv
+- include attribute information when exporting the tree to csv
 - same elements should have same color